PyJaipur/SoA/README.md

 cd Summer-of-Algorithm
+poetry install # Install dependencies poetry shell   # Activate virtualenv ln -s local/default/Makefile .  # Symlink
+ln -s local/default/env ../env  # Symlink
-poetry install # Install dependencies poetry shell   # Activate virtualenv make services  # Start postgres + redis servers locally make web       # Start webserver on port 8000
+make services  # Start postgres + redis servers locally make web       # Start webserver on port 8000
 ```

 Now you can go to http://localhost:8000 on your browser and see the development server running.

+If you need to make changes to the Makefile and env file, please create a
+folder in `local` and put your files there.
+You can then symlink to those files
+instead of the default files.

 ## Codebase layout